 Software wallets will never be as secure as hardware wallets.
 Nevertheless, the only event in which you can lose crypto to a malicious user is if you download malware or have a keylogger hidden on your device.
 Otherwise, stealing your funds is impossible for a hacker without any previous interaction.

 Do keep in mind that your wallet contains a string of 12 random words that act as your personal backup.
 These words are created upon creating the wallet and can be used at any time to regain access or gain access to the wallet from a different device.
-Again, it is wise not to share your backup keys anywhere and to store them at a secure location.
+Again, it is wise not to share your backup keys anywhere and to store them in a secure location.

 Atomic Wallet has it all.
 Users benefit from great technical support, extensive crypto support, security, anonymity, and even features not commonly found among wallets like staking.
 The developers behind Atomic have also publicly announced that they have plans for integrating DeFi features throughout 2021, which means that this great wallet is about to get even better.

 However, one aspect that we cannot simply look away from is Atomic Wallet's current lack of features, primarily those targeting dApps and DeFi services like yield farming and crypto loans.
 Although these are not commonplace in the world of blockchain wallets it is still strange to see that one of the top 5 wallets in crypto has still not upped the ante.
 Nevertheless, Atomic Wallet is excellent even without those features.
 For anyone looking for a portable and secure way to store cryptocurrencies, you cannot possibly go wrong by using Atomic.